top of page

 What is afreeism?

-What is this radical yet ancient idea?
-It is simply this: we have no free will.
 Afreeism is based on determinism, the observation that all events have causes and that humans are not exempt from the laws of physics and chemistry that govern the universe.
 The universe is a web of causation dating back to the beginning of time.
 Our actions are a part of this web.
 Although we feel that we are making decisions on the basis of free will, this is just an illusion.
 We could not have acted differently than we did.

 What does afreeism say about how to live?

 • We will act more generously towards other people in our personal lives.
 In particular, we will become more tolerant and more accepting of other people, their life situations, and their actions.
+After all, they are not to blame for their actions and they do not deserve the consequences of their actions.
+Rather than passing judgment, we try to understand why they acted as they did.

 These are just a few of the implications of afreeism.
 Afreeism has much to say about our place in the universe, our relationship to our fellow beings, and how we want to organize society.